 We will assist you in securing housing best suited for your budget.
 We will also assist you in locating a roommate, if desired.
 Most of our students live in shared housing, with one or two other flight training students.
 A two-bedroom, two-person shared apartment in Daytona Beach costs an average of USD $685 per month for each student, including basic utilities.
 Your housing will be within 2K of the airport.
 A bicycle ($150) or used car ($1,000-3,000) may be easily purchased for transportation.
 Other expenses include new or used furniture purchase and health/life insurance.
 The cost of food and entertainment, etc. will vary by the individual.

-If you wish information on financial aid, a Phoenix East Admissions Officer can supply you with names of Indian banks which provide loans for flight training.
-Loans from U.S. banks may also be available, if you have a relative in the U.S. who is a permanent resident and meets the bank’s eligibility requirements.
+If you wish information on financial Assistance, a Phoenix East Admissions Officer can supply you with names of U.S. banks, if you have a relative in the U.S. who is a permanent resident and meets the bank’s eligibility requirements.